gingerhome/gingee/docs/jsdoc-README.md

 ## **🚀 Quick Start**

 Get a new, fully configured Gingee server running in under a minute.
+See [video](https://www.youtube.com/watch?v=Ob85kM234hU)

 ```bash
 # 1. Install the Gingee CLI (may take a few moments to complete)